.38 S&W

-The .38 S&W, also commonly known as .38 S&W Short (referred to as such to differentiate it from .38 Long Colt and .38 Special), 9×20mmR, .38 Colt NP (New Police), or .38/200, is a revolver cartridge developed by Smith & Wesson in 1877.
+The .38 S&W, also commonly known as .38 S&W Short (referred to as such to differentiate it from .38 Long Colt and .38 Special), 9×20mmR, .38 Colt NP (New Police), or .38/200, is a rimmed, centerfire revolver cartridge developed by Smith & Wesson in 1877.
 Versions of the cartridge were the standard revolver cartridges of the British military from 1922 to 1963, in Webley, Enfield, and Smith & Wesson revolvers.
 Though similar in name, it is not interchangeable with the later .38 Special due to a different case shape and slightly larger bullet diameter.

 History

 Revolvers chambered for .38 S&W (Colt New Police).
 Colt Police Positives L&R- Iver Johnson Hammerless Safety Front.